Agora-wireless/Agora/README.md

   Agora requires CMake 2.8+ and works with both GNU and Intel compilers with C++17 support.
 ## Setting up the build environment
   * Setup CI: run `./config_ci.sh`
-     * Note for developers: You must run this command before checking out your new feature brach.
+     * Note for developers: You must run this command before checking out your new feature branch.
 Do not use `_` in your branch name.
 Use `-` instead.

-  * See `scripts/ubuntu.sh` for required packages, including Linux packages, gtest, Armadillo, nlohmann json-dev and SoapySDR, and the corresponding versions.
+  * See `scripts/ubuntu.sh` for required packages, including Linux packages, gtest, Armadillo, and SoapySDR, and the corresponding versions.
 Run `./scripts/ubuntu.sh` to install these packages.
   * Download and install Intel libraries:
      * Install Intel FlexRAN's FEC SDK for LDPC encoding and decoding
         * Download [Intel FlexRAN's FEC